 Convenience is Key

-The most obvious benefit for the patient when visiting their onsite clinic is convenience.
-This is a difficult benefit to overstate; adherence to a treatment plan is often most troubled by patients skipping or rescheduling necessary appointments due to visit length or clinic distance.
+The most obvious benefit for the patient when visiting their onsite health center is convenience.
+This is a difficult benefit to overstate; adherence to a treatment plan is often most troubled by patients skipping or rescheduling necessary appointments due to visit length or health center distance.
 When the nearest urgent care or primary care center is half an hour away, and traffic and wait times are factored in, you’re often looking at a simple check-up that may take half of a workday.
 Employees often feel they can’t sacrifice that working time for an appointment—even one that’s necessary for their long-term health.

-But if a clinic is onsite, the patient experience becomes a short walk down to the first floor, or a quick trip across the street, to meet with a clinician.
+But if a health center is onsite, the patient experience becomes a short walk down to the first floor, or a quick trip across the street, to meet with a health center clinician.
 The savings in productivity are two-fold: the patient avoids missing most of their workday to receive necessary medical care, and that medical care keeps them in top form to remain a healthy, engaged employee.